Get quotes

 • total cost of resilient strategy (inclusive of labour and materials etc.).

-• Include the applicable mark-up percentage to construction costs (mark-up is preferred method instead of margin).
+• Include the applicable mark-up/margin percentage to construction costs (mark-up is preferred method instead of margin).
 Builder’s mark-up should not be charged on preliminaries.

 • Detail all preliminaries such as:1